19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Turn.md

 ### Fast Turn

-A PC may take a *Fast Turn* to act before the hostiles do.
+A PC that takes a *Fast Turn* acts before the hostiles.

 On a *Fast Turn*, a PC may only perform one of their [Action](Action.md) and [Movement](../Combat/Movement.md), not both.